Skip to content

 Overview

 Request interceptors allow you to customize API requests made by the embedded JavaScript chat widget at runtime.
-This powerful feature enables you to inject dynamic body parameters based on your application's current state, user context, or tool configuration requirements.
+This powerful feature enables you to inject dynamic headers and body parameters based on your application's current state, user context, or tool configuration requirements.

 When to Use Request Interceptors